-In addition to the restrictions of the natural gas imports from Russia, a restriction of crude oil supplies from Russia, which would represent an adverse oil supply shock, could spark fur-ther negative GDP effects.
+In addition to the restrictions of the natural gas imports from Russia, a restriction of crude oil supplies from Russia, which would represent an adverse oil supply shock, could spark further negative GDP effects.
 In general, the price of crude oil follows the development of the global economy.
 However, exogenous events, such as the wars in Iraq or the sanctions against Iran, can lead to increases in the price for crude oil that are not caused by economic developments.
 By historical standards, the price of oil (unlike the price of gas in Europe, for example) is still below the interim highs reached between 2011 and 2014, based on a monthly average.
-Schart 14 Furthermore, for the most part, there are only minor differences between the prices of crude oil in Europe (Brent) and the United States (WTI).
-CHART 14 LEFT

-Previous macroeconomic studies on oil supply shocks find moderate and delayed effects on real economic activity and inflation (Kilian, 2008, 2009; Carstensen et al., 2013; Baumeister and Hamilton, 2019).
+Previous macroeconomic studies on oil supply shocks find moderate and lagged effects of on real economic activity and inflation (Kilian, 2008, 2009; Carstensen et al., 2013; Baumeister and Hamilton, 2019).
 According to a 2013 study on Germany, adverse oil supply shocks that lead to a 10 % increase in crude oil prices lower industrial production by 0.5 % after 1 year and by 1 % after 2 years (Carstensen et al., 2013).
-German producer prices increase by 0.5 % one year after a corresponding shock.
-GCEE estimates based on the method of Känzig (2021) yield similar magnitudes for the effect on industrial production.
+German producer prices increase by 0.5 % one year after such a shock.
+Our estimates based on the method of Känzig (2021) yield similar magnitudes for the effect on industrial production.
 Further, the consumer prices would rise by 0.4 % at the peak.

 The reasons for the estimated moderate effects of an increase in the price of oil are manifold.
-It is argued that the share of crude oil in value added is lower today than in 1970s and 1980s (Blanchard and Galí, 2007; Herrera and Pesavento, 2009).
+It is argued that the share of crude oil in value added is lower today than in 1970s and 1980s (Blanchard and Galí, 2007; Herrera and Pesavento,

+2009).
 Moreover, strong fluctuations in crude oil prices can largely be explained by aggregated, oil-specific, and expectation driven demand factors.
 Consequently, crude oil price increases in the past have often not been accompanied by negative economic growth (Kilian, 2008, 2009; Baumeister and Hamilton, 2019).
-During the oil crises of the 1970s and 1980s, it was precisely the expectation-driven and oil-specific demand component (demand grew as oil was stockpiled in anticipation of the impending drop in supply and price increase) and other non-supply-side oil shocks that were major factors in the sharp increases in the price of oil.
+During the oil crises of the 1970s and 1980s, it was precisely the expectation-driven and oil-specific demand component (demand grew as oil was stockpiled in anticipation of the impending drop in supply and price increase) and other non-supplyside oil shocks that were major factors in the sharp increases in the price of oil.
 The adverse oil supply shocks were only partly to blame (Kilian, 2009; Baumeister and Hamilton, 2019; Känzig, 2021).
 Finally, the global market for crude oil is highly integrated.
 Consequently, restrictions on the production of crude oil in one country have been at least partially offset by an expansion of production in other country (Kilian, 2009).
 This was also observed during the Gulf War and as a result of US sanctions on Iran (Kilian and Murphy, 2014; Caldara et al., 2019).
 As a direct consequence, oil supply shocks have led only to transitory and moderate increases in the price for crude oil.
-This is also likely to apply to the current situation if Russia's 16 % share of global oil production would be sanctioned by Western industrialised countries.
+This is also likely to apply to the current situation if Russia's 16 % share of global oil production would be sanctioned by Western industrialized countries.
 Rerouting Russian oil production at a significant price discount to China, for example, would presumably at least partially cushion the supply shock through the global market.